-An off-site instructional location is any place where a course is offered off of the main UNT campus in Denton, Texas.
+An off-site instructional location is any place where a course is offered off the main UNT campus in Denton, Texas.
 This definition also applies to distance learning courses.
 There are a number of off-site educational locations throughout the region and the world where UNT offers courses or programs.
 Once approved, each of these sites are monitored by the Office of University Accreditation for reporting purposes.

 New Off-Site Instructional Location Approval